LouiseSteward/learn/public-health/text/0-6-introduction.md

 ### Mother and Baby Care for Community Health Workers

-Community Health Workers (CHWs) serve as a direct link between patients, communities and health services.
+Community health workers (CHWs) serve as a direct link between patients, communities and health services.
 As trusted on-the-ground support to community members, they expand access to essential healthcare information as well as available treatment and prevention programmes. *Mother and Baby Care for Community Health Workers* includes modules that have been successfully used as part of the Skills to Care learning programme for the Lukhanji Municipality and Sarah Baartman District Municipality in the Eastern Cape.

 ### Mother and Baby Friendly Care